 I'm on a mission: to help you pay less tax this financial year.

 Actually, the tax deduction is more of a bonus.
-Mainly, the mission is to raise at least INR 80,000 for Oxfam India.
+Mainly, the mission is to fundraise at least INR 80,000 for Oxfam India.

 I'm walking 100km, with three of my friends, on one of India's most challenging endurance event, punctuated by only a brief stop every 10-15km to tend the blisters, grab some energy bars and top-up our drink bottle.
 It's called Oxfam India Trailwalker.